 Chapter 10.
 Configure 802.1Q VLAN tagging

-- In the case of VLANs over bonds, it is important that the bond has slaves and that they are “up” before opening the VLAN interface.
-Adding a VLAN interface to a bond without slaves does not work.
+- In the case of VLANs over bonds, it is important that the bond has ports and that they are “up” before opening the VLAN interface.
+Adding a VLAN interface to a bond without ports does not work.

-- A VLAN slave cannot be configured on a bond with the
+- A VLAN port cannot be configured on a bond with the

 fail_over_mac=followoption, because the VLAN virtual device cannot change its MAC address to match the parent's new MAC address.
 In such a case, traffic would still be sent with the now incorrect source MAC address.

 - Sending VLAN tagged packets through a network switch requires the switch to be properly configured.
 For example, ports on Cisco switches must be assigned to one VLAN or be configured as trunk ports to accept tagged packets from multiple VLANs.
 Some vendor switches allow untagged frames of the native VLAN to be processed by a trunk port.
 Some devices allow you to enable or disable the native VLAN, other devices have it disabled by default.
 Consequence of this disparity may result in native VLAN misconfiguration between two different switches, posing a security risk.
 For example:One switch uses native VLAN 1 while the other uses native VLAN 10.
 If the frames are allowed to pass without the tag being inserted, an attacker is able to jump VLANs - this common network penetration technique is also known as VLAN hopping.To minimize security risks, configure your interface as follows:

 - Unless you need them, disable trunk ports.

 - If you need trunk ports, disable native VLAN, so that untagged frames are not allowed.

 - Use the nftables or ebtables utilities to drop untagged frames in ingress filtering.